Lazar Samardžić: International career

 Samardžić played for Berlin at the Under-15 level and Germany at the Under-17 and Under-19 levels.
 He first appeared internationally and played two matches in the 2019 UEFA European Under-17 Championship qualification against Belarus and Slovenia.
 He then played in all three matches of the group stage of the tournament, scoring once, but the team failed to progress to the knockout stage.
 For the U-19 level, he played in the 2020 UEFA European Under-19 Championship qualification, scoring twice.

 Serbia national team

 In February 2023, the Football Association of Serbia announced that Samardžić had accepted manager Dragan Stojković's invitation to switch his allegiance to Serbia on his 21st birthday.
 He subsequently received his first official call-up to the Serbian senior national team the following month, being included in the list for the UEFA Euro 2024 qualifying matches against Lithuania and Montenegro.

 On 25 March 2023, Samardžić made his debut for Serbia in a 2–0 win over Lithuania in Belgrade.

 Samardžić was selected in Serbia's squad for the UEFA Euro 2024.
 He played in group stage matches against Slovenia and Denmark.
 Serbia finished fourth in the group.

 Personal life

-Samardžić was born in Berlin, and he is a Serb from Bosnia and Herzegovina.
-His father hails from Živinice, Federation of Bosnia and Herzegovina.
+Hailing from the village of Tupković Gornji near Živinice, Samardžić's Bosnian Serb father Mladen, whose family roots are from Krivošije near Kotor in Montenegro, also pursued football in his youth though never rose to professional ranks.
+Upon immigrating to Germany and settling in Berlin, Mladen Samardžić was active as an administrator in Berlin-based FK Srbija, a community football club for Serb immigrants.
+Samardžić's Bosnian Serb mother Ana hails from Jajce.

+Samardžić has a middle name, a naming convention unusual for Serbs; his middle name, Vujadin, is his paternal grandfather's name that was reportedly included in newborn Lazar's birth certificate on his father Mladen's insistence.

+While playing in Hertha, Samardžić began dating Sila Enisa, German-born model of Turkish descent.
+After getting engaged during a summer 2025 vacation in Ibiza, the couple got married in July 2026 in a Serbian Orthodox Church ceremony in Italy.